HeRCLab/nocsim/README.md

 routers and PEs, as well as directional links between them.
 Each router has a "behavior", which specifies how it routes the set of packets being sent into it on each simulation tick.
-Each PE has an injection rate *P* which is the chance that it "decides" to inject a flit (packet) into it's attached router each simulation cycle.
+Each PE has an injection rate *P* which is the chance that it "decides" to inject a flit (packet) into its attached router on each simulation cycle.

 The grid definition also includes metadata, such as a simulation title, RNG